 Once these goals are defined, you can then begin to outline the key performance indicators (KPIs) that make the most sense.
 Which metrics will help you measure the impact of your content strategy?

 In the above example, for instance, impressions and traffic are relevant KPIs since the goal is to raise brand awareness.
 However, if your goal involves growing your revenue, your KPIs may include conversion rates and cost-per-acquisition, among several other metrics.
+See more marketing strategy examples to get inspiration for defining goals & KPIs.

 Step 2: Identify and Understand Your Audience